CtrlK

 Trigger Term Quality

-The only trigger terms listed are 'sql migration generator' repeated twice.
-It misses natural variations users would say like 'database migration', 'schema change', 'migrate database', 'ALTER TABLE', 'create migration', 'db schema', '.sql files', etc.
+The trigger terms are just 'sql migration generator' repeated twice.
+Missing natural variations users would say like 'database migration', 'schema change', 'migrate database', 'ALTER TABLE', 'create migration', '.sql files', etc.

 1 / 3